Teck Resources Limited (TECK) Downgrade Issued by Wall Street Gurus

 TECK’s Market Performance

-TECK stocks went down by -9.17% for the week, with a monthly drop of -6.21% and a quarterly performance of 2.22%, while its annual performance rate touched 12.98%.
-The volatility ratio for the week stands at 5.88% while the volatility levels for the past 30 days are set at 4.83% for Teck Resources Limited.
-The simple moving average for the period of the last 20 days is -5.88% for TECK stocks with a simple moving average of -12.42% for the last 200 days.
+TECK stocks went up by 7.39% for the week, with a monthly jump of 2.54% and a quarterly performance of -1.45%, while its annual performance rate touched 20.97%.
+The volatility ratio for the week stands at 5.33% while the volatility levels for the past 30 days are set at 5.12% for Teck Resources Limited.
+The simple moving average for the period of the last 20 days is -0.70% for TECK stocks with a simple moving average of -7.06% for the last 200 days.

-During the last 5 trading sessions, TECK fell by -9.17%, which changed the moving average for the period of 200-days by -10.91% in comparison to the 20-day moving average, which settled at $32.64.
-In addition, Teck Resources Limited saw 7.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TECK rose by +7.39%, which changed the moving average for the period of 200-days by +1.02% in comparison to the 20-day moving average, which settled at $32.93.
+In addition, Teck Resources Limited saw 14.46% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TECK